Salome Jens: Career

 Jens appeared in the role of the thief in the New York premiere production of Jean Genet's The Balcony.
 She earned excellent reviews playing Josie in A Moon for the Misbegotten at New York's Circle in the Square Theatre in the late 1960s, and she appeared in Antony and Cleopatra with the American Shakespeare Theatre company in 1972.

 Jens first appeared on film as the titular character in Terror from the Year 5000 (1958), which was later featured in the eighth season of Mystery Science Theater 3000.
-Her other notable film roles occurred in Angel Baby, where she played the title role and in the closing credits it reads "Introducing Salome Jens", (1961), The Fool Killer (1965), Seconds (1966), Me, Natalie (1969), Savages (1972), The Boy Who Talked to Badgers (1975), Diary of the Dead (1976), Cloud Dancer (1980), Harry's War (1981) and Just Between Friends (1986).
+Her other notable film roles occurred in Angel Baby (1961), in which she played the title role (the closing credits read, "Introducing Salome Jens"); The Fool Killer (1965); Seconds (1966); Me, Natalie (1969); Savages (1972); The Boy Who Talked to Badgers (1975); Diary of the Dead (1976); Cloud Dancer (1980); Harry's War (1981); and Just Between Friends (1986).

 Jens appeared in the April 7, 1962, episode of The Defenders as a stripper.
 In 1963, she appeared in The Untouchables and The Outer Limits.
-Other guest roles in the 1960s included those on The Rat Patrol and I Spy episode.
+Other guest roles in the 1960s included those on The Rat Patrol and I Spy.
 In 1967, she joined the cast of the soap opera Love Is a Many Splendored Thing, playing the role of Audrey Hurley for 500 episodes until 1973.

 During the 1970s, Jens appeared in episodes of television shows such as Bonanza, Gunsmoke (S18E23 -“Talbot”), McMillan and Wife, The New Land, Gibbsville and Medical Center.
 In 1976-77, Jens played the role of Mae Olinski on 43 episodes of the soap spoof Mary Hartman, Mary Hartman.

 In the 1980s, Jens appeared in episodes of shows including The Colbys, Cagney & Lacey, MacGyver, Falcon Crest, The Hogan Family and The Wonder Years.
-She played Clark Kent's mother Martha Kent in several episodes of the TV series Superboy (1988–92), and in 1992–93, she appeared in a three-episode arc of the seventh season of L.A.
+She played Martha Kent in several episodes of the TV series Superboy (1988–92), and in 1992–93, she appeared in a three-episode arc of the seventh season of L.A.
 Law.
-She appeared as Joan Campbell in several episodes of Melrose Place in Season 1 (1992–93) and again later in an episode of Season 6 (1997).
+She appeared as Joan Campbell in several episodes of Melrose Place in Season 1 (1992–93) and again in an episode of Season 6 (1997).

 Jens appeared in the 1993 episode of Star Trek: The Next Generation titled "The Chase" as a member of the race responsible for populating the galaxy with humanoid life forms.
 She appeared in a recurring role spanning five seasons of Star Trek: Deep Space Nine as the totalitarian Female Changeling (1994–99).

 Jens narrated a number of documentaries including The Great War and the Shaping of the 20th Century and voiced the female Guardian in the Green Lantern (2011).
 In 2018, Jens lent her voice to the video game Star Trek Online, reprising her role as the Female Changeling.